GandaG/unity-deploy-tools/README.rst

 - a self-documented and easy to use `.ini`_ file to configure all the options;
 - automated package/asset exporting from unity;
 - automated deployment to Github Releases;
-- automated creation and deployment of documentation to Github Pages;
+- automated creation and deployment of documentation to Github Pages.
-- automated deployment to Unity's Asset Store.
-[TODO]

 Projects using UDT
 """"""""""""""""""